 "We want a self-supporting upswing through fair trade with our partner countries, decent work and transparent supply chains," Dr. Maria Flachsbarth, Parliamentary State Secretary at the BMZ, described the Ministry's guidelines, also with a view to the National Action Plan for the Economy and Human Rights (NAP) and the German EU Council Presidency 2020.

 Above all, she said, living wages were a major concern for her in order to break the cycle of poverty.
-For the next five years of the Textile Alliance, she hopes for "more involvement in the Alliance initiatives, a growing Textile Partnership and the establishment of a European platform and as an important driver for sustainable and fair global supply chains.
+For the next five years of the Textiles Partnership, she hopes for "more involvement in the Partnership Initiatives, a growing Textiles Partnership and the establishment of a European platform and as an important driver for sustainable and fair global supply chains.
 To achieve this, the BMZ will continue to support the Partnership ambitious work."

 From the stage and from the plenum, the members were divided into eight break-out sessions in the afternoon.
 They used these sessions to deal with various topics, to exchange ideas and to deepen their knowledge.
 These sessions were on the agenda at the general meeting: